realA10001986/Time-Circuits-Display/README.md

 ## Room Condition Mode, Temperature/humidity sensor

 The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity (if applicable), respectively.
 To toggle between normal and room condition mode, enter "111" and press ENTER.
+If an SD card is present, room condition mode is persistent across reboots.

 ![rcmode](img/rcmode.jpg)